 Theatre Is Easy (Theasy.com) is committed to connecting audiences to New York theatre.
 Through trustworthy reviews written by theatre practitioners, Theasy offers quick and easy information about what's playing on Broadway, off Broadway, and downtown.
 We believe that growing an audience starts with accessibility, and that's why we are passionate about championing the work we love.
 We are a group of knowledgeable theatre professionals and experienced writers who are eager to share information about the great live performances that take place all over town, every day.

-Dan has directed theatre in New York for over fifteen years; recent projects include Joker at FringeNYC and Dan Fingerman's plays Boys of a Certain Age and The Austerity of Hope; for the latter, he won Best Director at the Fresh Fruit Festival.
-Dan has also worked on Broadway assisting director Jeff Calhoun on the Brooklyn the Musical and Deaf West’s Big River.
-Dan holds a B.A. from Yale University and a Ph.D. in Performance Studies from NYU.
-He currently teaches in the Drama Department at NYU-Tisch and is a voting member of the Drama Desk.
+Dan has directed theatre in New York for over fifteen years; recent projects include Joker at FringeNYC, Boys of a Certain Age, and The Austerity of Hope; for the last, he won Best Director at the Fresh Fruit Festival.
+Dan has also worked on Broadway, assisting director Jeff Calhoun on Brooklyn the Musical and Deaf West’s Big River.
+Dan holds a B.A. from Yale University and a Ph.D. in Performance Studies from NYU, and is a proud voting member of the Drama Desk, where he serves on both the Board and the Nominating Committee.
 See more at dandinero.com.
+(Photo by Julian Budge)

 Molly is a dramaturg and director with a dance background who has worked in the theatre in a whole bunch of ways.
 She has a master's degree in theatre history and criticism from Brooklyn College and additional training from LCT3, The Kennedy Center, and Atlantic Theater Company.
 Find more info at mollymarinik.com.
 Molly is passionate about developing audiences for New York theatre and hopes that Theasy functions to empower potential audiences to go out and see shows, thus filling the houses of deserving productions all over town.
 Thanks for visiting Theasy!
 (Now go and tell your friends.)